 Before founding PWA, Rick was a vice president of investments for Merrill Lynch for 13 years.
-Prior to joining Merrill Lynch, Rick was a Financial Advisor with Prudential Securities for 9 years.
+Prior to joining Merrill Lynch, Rick was a financial advisor with Prudential Securities for nine years.
 He began his career in the investment business with E.F.
 Hutton in 1984.

-Rick graduated from Rollins College with a BA in Business Administration.
+Rick graduated from Rollins College with a BA in business administration.
 He later earned his Certified Investment Management AnalystSM designation offered through the Investment Management Consultants Association and the Wharton School of Business.
 Rick holds Series 7, 63 and 65 securities licenses.

 Rick resides in Skillman, New Jersey, and enjoys spending time with his wife, Lisa, and daughters Colby and Palmer.
 He also enjoys playing golf and tennis as well as traveling.
 True to his Boston roots, Rick is a fan of Boston sports teams.